-- Written narrative describing your request - Written response explaining how the request will Satisfy the Minimum Four Criteria below.
-Site plan or property survey showing the location of buildings/structures intended to house animal(s) - Dimensioned sketches or drawings of building, structures and/or other enclosures, including fences - Sample photos of proposed building, structures, and/or other enclosures including fences. - Anything else that will explain what is proposed
+- Written narrative describing your request - If seeking a waiver, explain all compelling reasons why the waiver should be granted. - Written response explaining how the request will satisfy the minimum criteria below. - Site plan or property survey showing the location of buildings/structures intended to house animal(s) - Dimensioned sketches or drawings of building, structures and/or other enclosures, including fences - Sample photos of proposed building, structures, and/or other enclosures including fences. - · Anything else that will explain what is proposed

-THE BOARD MUST FIND THE FOLLOWING MINIMUM FOUR CRITERIA HAVE BEEN SATISFIED:
+THE BOARD MUST FIND THE FOLLOWING MINIMUM CRITERIA HAVE BEEN SATISFIED:

-- That the animals will be treated humanely and will not be neglected or treated with cruelty, and - The animals will be maintained in quarters constructed to prevent their escape, and - That reasonable precautions shall be taken to protect the public from the animals and the animals from the public, and - That the animals will not be loud or likely be detrimental to the neighborhood.
+- There are compelling reasons to grant a waiver. - That the animals will be treated humanely and will not be neglected or treated with cruelty, and - The animals will be maintained in quarters constructed to prevent their escape, and - That reasonable precautions shall be taken to protect the public from the animals and the animals from the public, and - That the animals will not be loud or likely be detrimental to the neighborhood.

-E-mail signed application and supporting files to planning@troymi.gov
+E-mail signed application and supporting files to